Large deviations for the largest eigenvalue of matrices with variance profiles: Introduction

 \subsection{Acknowledgement}

-The author would like to thank Alice Guionnet for her help proofreading this article and particularly the introduction and also Ion Nechita for bringing to his attention the example in Remark \ref{Ion}.
+The author would like to thank Alice Guionnet for her help proofreading this article and particularly the introduction, Ion Nechita for bringing to his attention the example in Remark \ref{Ion} and the referees for their careful reading and sugeestions.
 This work was partially supported by the ERC Advanced Grant LDRaM (ID:884584).